yapjoonsiong/tp/docs/DeveloperGuide.md

        running `list task`.
 If there are no tasks in the semester, add in tasks first(including both gradable and non-gradable tasks)
     2. Run list task command with optional arguments, as specified in the user guide, e.g. `list task gradable`
         3. Expected: Tasks are shown accordingly, depending on the optional argument

-## Adding a module to a semester
+## Adding a task to a module

+## Adding a GradableTask to module

-1. Adding a module with a valid name.
+1. Adding a valid GradableTask to module.

-    Expected: Module successfully added message shown and list of modules in current semester is printed
+   GradableTask successfully added message shown.
+Breakdown of all gradableTasks will be shown.
-2. Adding a module that already exists.
+2. Adding a GradableTask with an invalid syntax.
-   1. Prerequisite: view list of modules in current semester with list module.
-   2. Adding a module with the same name as a module in current list will result in the following error message:
-      `This module already exists!`
-3. Adding a module that is longer than 16 Characters Expected error message: `Module name must be less than 17 characters`
+    1. Invalid date syntax

+   Test case: `/m cs2040c addgradable finals /by 00/00/00 /w 50`

+   Expected: Invalid error message shown.
+GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+    2. Invalid weightage

+   Weightage must be between 5-100

+   Test case: `/m cs2040c addgradable finals /by 10/10/2021 1000 /w 1`

+   Expected: Invalid weightage error message shown.
+GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+    3. Total weightage invalid

+   Total weightage must be greater or equal to 100.
+Adding a weightage that exceeds 100 will cause an error message to be shown.
+GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+## Listing all gradable tasks

+1. To look at all breakdown of each module, the command `/m <module> list gradable` can be called.

+2. If there are no gradable tasks currently inside the module, an empty breakdown will be shown.

+   Expected:
+    ```
+   BREAKDOWN:

+    ```

+## Editing a task

+1. Prerequisites: module CS2040C exists without any existing task.
+2. Add a new task: `/m cs2040c addtask testcase 1 /by 11/11/2021 0000`.
+3. Editing description:
+    1. Run the command: `/m cs2040c editdesc 1 testcase 2`.
+    2. Run the command: `/m cs2040c list task`.
+    3. Expected:
+    ```
+    Task List for CS2040C:
+    There are 1 tasks
+    1.[ ] testcase 2 by: 11 Nov 2021 12:00 AM
+    ```
+4. Editing deadline:
+    1. Run the command: `/m cs2040c editdate 1 12/12/2022 1212`.
+    2. Run the command: `/m cs2040c list task`.
+    3. Expected:
+    ```
+    Task List for CS2040C:
+    There are 1 tasks
+    1.[ ] testcase 2 by: 12 Dec 2022 12:12 PM
+    ```

+## Deleting a task

+1. Prerequisites: module CS2040C exists without any existing task.
+2. Add a new task: `/m cs2040c addtask testcase 1 /by 11/11/2021 0000`.
+3. Deleting a task without matching keyword:
+    1. Run the command: `/m cs2040c deletetask apple`.
+    2. Expected: `Task with the specified keyword not found!`
+4. Deleting a task with the matching keyword:
+    1. Run the command: `/m cs2040c deletetask test`.
+    2. Expected:
+    ```
+    The following task(s) are found:
+    1: testcase 2
+    Please choose a task to perform the action, or press x to cancel:
+    ```
+    3. Enter input: `1`.
+    4. Expected: `testcase 1 has been deleted`.

+## Marking a task as complete
+1. Prerequisites: module CS2040C exists without any existing task.
+2. Add a new task: `/m cs2040c addtask testcase 1 /by 11/11/2021 0000`.
+3. Run the command: `/m cs2040c done 1`.
+4. Expected:
+    ```
+    Task is completed:
+    [X] testcase 1 by: 11 Nov 2021 12:00 AM
+    ```

+## Listing all tasks in a module
+1. Prerequisites: module CS2040C exists without any existing task.
+2. Add a new task: `/m cs2040c addtask testcase 1 /by 11/11/2021 0000`.
+3. Add a new task: `/m cs2040c addtask testcase 2 /by 12/12/2022 1212`.
+4. Run the command: `/m cs2040c list task`.
+5. Expected:
+    ```
+    Task List for CS2040C:
+    There are 2 tasks
+    1.[ ] testcase 1 by: 11 Nov 2021 12:00 AM
+    2.[ ] testcase 2 by: 12 Dec 2022 12:12 PM
+    ```

-## Adding a grade to module
+## Adding a grade to a module

 1. Adding a valid grade.

    Grade successfully added message shown and module information is printed.
 2. Adding an invalid grade.

    Invalid Grade error message will be shown
     1. Test case : `/m cs2040c addgrade G`

    Expected: `Invalid grade!`
     2. Test case : `/m cs2040c addgrade `

    Expected: `You are missing a description!`

+## Deleting a grade from a module
+1. Prerequisites: module CS2040C exists and has an assigned grade.
+2. Run the command: `/m cs2040c deletegrade A`.
+3. Expected: `Module grade has been successfully deleted`.

 ## Adding a credit to module

 1. Adding a valid credit.

    Credit successfully added message shown and module information is printed.
 2. Adding an invalid credit

    Invalid Credit error message will be shown
     1. Test case : `/m cs2040c addcredit four`

    Expected: `Input must be an integer!`
     2. Test case : `/m cs2040c addcredit`

    Expected: `You are missing a description!`

 ## Adding a class to module

 1. Prerequisite: look up timetable to see existing classes.

    Note:
     1. `<day>` can only take in the first 3 letters of the day, from monday to saturday.
     2. `<period` can only be in blocks of 1 hour in 24-hour format (e.g. 1100 or 1300).
     3. `<location>` and `<comment>` cannot be empty and can take a maximum of 16 characters.

 3. Adding a valid class

    Class successfully added message shown and schedule information for the module is printed.
 4. Adding a class that already exists in that timeslot.

    Expected: `A class already exists in this timeslot!`
 5. Adding a class with invalid syntax

     1. adding a class with invalid day syntax

    Test case: `/m  cs2040c addclass aaa/1200/zoom/tut`

    Expected: Error message shown.
 No classes added.

     2. Adding a class with invalid timeslot.

    Test case: `/m  cs2040c addclass aaa/2500/zoom/tut`

    Expected: Error message shown.
 No classes added.

     3. Adding a class with comments/location that have more than 16 characters.

    Test case: `/m  cs2040c addclass aaa/2500/12345678901234567/tut`

    Expected: Error message shown.
 No classes added.

-## Adding a GradableTask to module
-1. Adding a valid GradableTask to module.

-    GradableTask successfully added message shown.
-Breakdown of all gradableTasks will be shown.
-2. Adding a GradableTask with an invalid syntax.
-    1. Invalid date syntax

-    Test case: `/m cs2040c addgradable finals /by 00/00/00  /w 50`

-    Expected: Invalid error message shown.
-GradableTask not added.
-Breakdown of all gradableTasks will be shown.

-    2. Invalid weightage

-    Weightage must be between 5-100

-    Test case: `/m cs2040c addgradable finals /by 10/10/2021 1000 /w 1`

-    Expected: Invalid weightage error message shown.
-GradableTask not added.
-Breakdown of all gradableTasks will be shown.

-    3. Total weightage invalid

-    Total weightage must be greater or equal to 100.
-Adding a weightage that exceeds 100 will cause an error message to be shown.
-   GradableTask not added.
-Breakdown of all gradableTasks will be shown.

-## listing all gradable tasks
-1. To look at all breakdown of each module, the command `/m <module> list gradable` can be called.

-2. If there are no gradable tasks currently inside the module, an empty breakdown will be shown.

-    Expected:
-    ```
-   BREAKDOWN:

-    ```

 ## Delete class from a module

 1. Select an existing class index with reference to the command `/m <module> info`.
 2. Run the command `/m <module> deleteclass <index>`.
 3. Expected: Corresponding class is deleted from module schedule.

 ## Show timetable

 1. Run the command `timetable`
 2. Expected: Prints out a timetable of all classes from 0800 to 1700 periods

 ## Show semester cap

 1. Run the command `cap`
 2. If no credit is added for any module in the semester, the following message is printed:
     ```